Slow Cooker Mississippi Pot Roast

-Slow Cooker Mississippi Pot Roast is a comforting, tasty recipe made right in your crock pot.
-The meat is so tender that it just falls apart!
+Slow Cooker Mississippi Pot Roast recipe is a comforting, tasty meal made right in your crock pot.
+The meat drippings produce their own gravy and the roast is so tender that it just falls apart!

 It doesn’t happen often, but once in a while I get a craving for a good pot roast.
 This Slow Cooker Mississippi Pot Roast is the easiest way to fix the most delicious chuck roast!
 You will not be disappointed.
 It was tender, juicy, and fell off the fork.
 For even more flavor in this pot roast you could sear all the sides of the meat in a frying pan with some oil to get that caramelizing brown goodness before you add it to the slow cooker.
 That step is really not necessary, though.

 To sear, or NOT to sear?
 That is the question!

 Also, the peppers do not make this Slow Cooker Mississippi Pot Roast hot, it just makes it more flavorful.
 This type of pepper is more vinegary than spicy.
 I would not skip them because they really put this dish over the top.
 I served this over baked parmesan risotto, but it would also be good over garlic smashed potatoes or egg noodles.

 - 3 lb pot roast (I used a Chuck Roast)